By Chris Spencer, Chief Security Officer, GlobalReach Technology

 When Apple announced its new MAC randomisation feature in iOS14 and iPadOS14, it quickly sent ripples through the Wi-Fi industry.

-Never before had such a change caused such a controversial problem.
-In theory, changing a MAC every 24 hours for extra privacy seemed a good idea, but in practice, it broke so many user experiences and existing solutions.
+The change was controversial and presented a problem to Wi-Fi networks.
+In theory, changing the MAC address every 24 hours for extra user privacy is a good idea, but in practice, it will break many user experiences and existing solutions:

 - To reserve device IP addresses

 - Age-related content filtering (DNS delivered over DHCP)

-- Remembering a guests device while on a weeks vacation
+- To remember a guest’s device while on vacation

-- Allowing a Wi-Fi user to name a device network side (in their home router or account)
+- To allow a Wi-Fi user to name a device network side (in their home router or account)

 - Network-based intrusion protection devices.

 - Lawful interception and logging

-Along with these smaller solutions that can be resolved over time, network operators also had to make hasty changes.
+Along with these smaller solutions that can be resolved over time, network operators have had to make hasty changes.

-Arguably these can be resolved by implementing better solutions to start with, but the truth of the matter is that networks have been deploying these methods for some time, mainly as a way to improve user experience.
+Arguably these can be resolved by implementing better, non-MAC address solutions to begin with.
+But the truth of the matter is that networks have been deploying these methods for some time, mainly as a way to improve user experience, with:

 - Paid weekly passes tied to a device

 - Concurrency limits on networks

-Apple’s introduction of a MAC per SSID makes complete sense and something that’s been done by other operating systems for a few years, but their new private Wi-Fi address that changes every 24 hours was simply too much too soon.
-Announced in June and released via a public BETA in July, Apple gave very little time for network owners, documentation, service desk training, customer engagement, and Wi-Fi end-user education to happen.
+Apple’s introduction of a MAC per SSID makes complete sense and is something that’s been done by other operating systems for a few years.
+However, a new private Wi-Fi address that changes every 24 hours was simply too much too soon.
+Announced in June 2020 and released via a public BETA in July 2020, Apple gave little time for network owners, documentation, service desk training, customer engagement, and Wi-Fi end-user education to happen.